-He was a gifted lawyer whose career as a trial attorney was marked with success and was spent in the company of the best and the brightest of the Minnesota bench and bar.
-Among his closest friends were George McKinnon, Ed Devitt, Rolf Fosseen, Bob Gillespie all jurists of distinction.
-His special friends among the bar seemed to naturally include such leaders as Matt Levitt, Hy Edelman and other members of the Lincoln Memorial Society which began in law school and met regularly over the next fifty years.
+John was a gifted lawyer whose career as a trial attorney was marked with success and was spent in the company of the best and the brightest of the Minnesota bench and bar.
+Among his closest friends were George McKinnon, Ed Devitt, Rolf Fosseen, and Bob Gillespie all jurists of distinction.
+His special friends among the bar seemed to naturally include such leaders as Matt Levitt, Hy Edelman and other members of the Lincoln Memorial Society, friendships which began in law school and met regularly over the next fifty years.

-John is survived by his wife Violet, daughter Mary Margaret of Littleton, Colorado, sons Michael of Federal Way, Washington and John of St. Paul.
-Mike and John, incidentally are both admitted to the bar as is also his nephew Bert.
+John is survived by his wife Violet, daughter Mary Margaret of Littleton, Colorado, sons Michael of Federal Way, Washington and John of St. Paul, Minnesota.
+Mike and John are both admitted to the bar as is John's nephew Bert.